PmagPy/PmagPy/setup_scripts/README.md

 NB: I know this process sucks.
 Sorry.

-## Py2exe troubleshooting ##
+### Py2exe troubleshooting

 1. If the executable works fine but the Inno-installed program doesn't, you may want to install the program into a directory where the log can be created (i.e., Desktop.)
 You'll want to do this if the program won't run AND you get an error message that the log can't be opened.

 2. Editing registry for use with Canopy.

     open regedit

     find .py
     change Enthought.Canopy to Python.File
     also add Python.File to .py subfolder OpenWithProgIds

     find Python.File
     get path where python is installed (python\_path = which python) in subfolder Python.File/shell/Edit with Pythonwin/command, change Data to "python\_path + .exe" + "%1"

-## Details for people who want them

-#setup_pmag_gui.py
-Uses py2app to create a Pmag GUI frozen binary for OSX Run with `python setup_magic_gui.py py2app`
-Note: to use this file independently (not wrapped within the make_guis bash script), you must move it to the main PmagPy directory.
-#setup_magic_gui.py
-Uses py2app to create a MagIC GUI frozen binary for OSX Run with `python setup_magic_gui.py py2app`
-Note: to use this file independently (not wrapped within the make_guis bash script), you must move it to the main PmagPy directory.
-#win_setup_pmag_gui.py
-Uses py2exe to create a MagIC GUI frozen binary for Windows Run with `python win_setup_pmag_gui.py py2exe`
-#win_setup_magic_gui.py
-Uses py2exe to create a MagIC GUI frozen binary for Windows Run with `python win_setup_pmag_gui.py py2exe`
-# make_guis.sh
-Creates new OSX standalones for both GUIs
-See above.
-# release_guis.sh
-Creates a new Github release for PmagPy-Standalone-OSX repo.
-See above.